Long-term financial targets

 These group level targets are expected to be reached by the end of 2020 at the latest.
 While the global demand for stainless steel continues to grow, Outokumpu takes a conservative approach on the market growth and metal price assumptions, and expects the targeted profitability improvement to come primarily through efficiency and cost improvements in the current scope of business, supported by further strengthening of Outokumpu’s cost competitiveness and market position market presence and market share particularly in Americas.

-Outokumpu expects its fourth-quarter adjusted EBITDA to be at a similar level to the third quarter of 2019 (Q3/19: EUR 45 million).
+First-quarter adjusted EBITDA is expected to be higher compared to the fourth quarter of 2019 (Q4/19: EUR 73 million).

 Short-term risks and uncertainties